travis-ci/docs-travis-ci-com/user/browserstack.md

 storing the access key in a secure form so that pull requests cannot use the keys stored in your .travis.yml.
 For more information see the [pull requests page](http://docs.travis-ci.com/user/pull-requests/#Security-Restrictions-when-testing-Pull-Requests).

-### Plain Text Access Key

-To store your access key in plain text format, add the following configuration to your .travis.yml file:

-    addons:
-      browserstack:
-        username: "Your BrowserStack username"
-        access_key: "Your BrowserStack access key"

-Note: Other users that have access to your repository can read and use your plain text access keys to test on BrowserStack.
-If you want to prevent this you should encrypt your access key as explained below.

 ### Encrypted Access Key

 To encrypt your access key for use in .travis.yml you can use `travis encrypt "your BrowserStack access key"`.